bisdn/upsf-sgrp-manager/README.md

 sh# pip install -r ./requirements.txt sh# python3 setup.py build && python3 setup.py install

-sh# upsf-shard-manager -h
+sh# upsf-sgrp-manager -h
 ```

 ## Managing subscriber groups

-This section describes briefly the mapping algorithm in shard
+This section describes briefly the mapping algorithm in sgrp
 manager.
 It listens on events emitted by the UPSF for service
 gateway user planes (SGUP), traffic steering functions (TSF),
-network connections (NC) and subscriber groups (SHRD).
+network connections (NC) and subscriber groups (SGRP).

 For any event received for these items the mapping algorithm is
 executed.
 Here its pseudo code:

-1. Read all SGUP, TSF, NC, SHRD items from UPSF.
+1. Read all SGUP, TSF, NC, SGRP items from UPSF.
-1. If no SGUP instances exist, reset all shard => SGUP mappings and return
+1. If no SGUP instances exist, reset all sgrp => SGUP mappings and return
-1. For every shard:
+1. For every subscriber group:
    - get current SGUP
-   - check for static mapping SHRD => SGUP in policy configuration file
+   - check for static mapping SGRP => SGUP in policy configuration file
 1. if static binding has been defined:
    - if SGUP does not exist:
-     - remove shard to SGUP mapping and update shard
+     - remove subscriber group to SGUP mapping and update subscriber group
    - otherwise:
-     - assign SHRD to SGUP as defined by policy
+     - assign SGRP to SGUP as defined by policy
 1. if dynamic binding is required:
    - get active load for each SGUP based on number of allocated sessions
      and maximum number of supported sessions
-   - Select SGUP with least load and assign to SHRD
+   - Select SGUP with least load and assign to SGRP
    - update number of allocated sessions
-1. Continue until list of shards has been exhausted
+1. Continue until list of subscriber groups has been exhausted

 If no service gateway user plane instances can be found for a particular
-subscriber group, shard-manager sets the desired service gateway user plane
+subscriber group, sgrp manager sets the desired service gateway user plane
 to an empty string.

 No deletion will take place: such unmapped subscriber groups are